FerretDB/FerretDB/website/blog/2024-02-22-run-deploy-ferretdb-kubernetes-using-pulumi.md

 ## Conclusion

-So far, you’ve been able to leverage the power of Pulumi for infrastructure as code, to run, deploy, and manage a scalable FerretDB database in Kubernetes.
+So far, you've been able to leverage the power of Pulumi for infrastructure as code, to run, deploy, and manage a scalable FerretDB database in Kubernetes.
 Pulumi orchestrates all the resources using Python, deploys a Postgres database using StackGres, and adds MongoDB compatibility to it with FerretDB.
 But you can still choose to use any other language of your choice.

 FerretDB, due to its open-source nature, offers complete control over your data without any fear of vendor lock-in.